-P6 students finish up the PSLE this week, and PSLE results will come out in November.
-A primary school mama wonders whether she’s choosing the right path — and shares tips from mamas who’ve survived the PSLE
+P6 students finish the PSLE on October 7, and PSLE results will come out in mid-November.
+A primary school mama wonders whether she’s choosing the right path – and shares advice from mamas who’ve survived the PSLE

 My sense of disquiet stems from how awfully unprepared I feel for the all-important primary six year.
 For starters, nine out of ten people I know who has a child in primary school send their kid for enrichment lessons in at least one school subject.
 The tuitions my kids are enrolled in?
 Nada.